cferdinandi/bouncer/README.md

 }, false);
 ```

+The `event.detail` object holds event-specific information:

-On the `bouncerShowError` event, you can get the specific errors using the `event.detail` object.
+- On the `bouncerShowError` event, it has the specific errors for the field.

-The `bouncerInitialized` and `bouncerDestroyed` events include the `settings` for the instantiation under `event.detail`.
+- On the `bouncerInitialized` and `bouncerDestroyed` events , it contains the `settings` for the instantiation.
+- On the `bouncerFormInvalid` event, it includes all of the fields with errors under `event.detail`.

 ```js
 // Detect show error events